Raisul-24/elite-event-planners-firebase-with-authentication/README.md

 5. AOS:
 I use Aos for creating animation for displaying data on homepage.
 6. Marquee:
-Use React Marquee for showing data as like slider.
+Use React Marquee for showing data as like slider.# elite-event-planners-firebase-with-authentication